 Endo.
 Formerly Natural System

 A system not formed by trauma.
 This may be through Soulbonding, Tulpamancy or other means.
 Used to be referred to as Natural System, but was changed due to implying that Traumagenic systems were unnatural due to their trauma.
+These systems can have DID/OSDD though, as well as trauma.

 A nonhuman member in a system.